AI45Lab/SafeVerse/README.md

 Finally, you can execute the generated files in the `mcfunction/` folder in Minecraft to build the final scene.

 ![demo output](assets/example_recon.gif)

+Note: Automatic alignment of object positions and rotations is still in development, so minor manual adjustments may be needed for optimal results.

 ## ToDos